Translation Process

 • The ~ (tilde) character: When a message that you want to translate contains multiline text, the end of each line is indicated by the ~ character.
 You should use the tilde in the translated multiline text to mark the ends of lines.

-Note: If you do not mark the ends of lines with tildes in the translated text, the message will be displayed as one line for messages translated directly in MYOB Advanced, or the translation of this text will not be imported for messages translated in an external file (for example, in a Microsoft Excel workbook).
+Note: If you do not mark the ends of lines with tildes in the translated text, the message will be displayed as one line for messages translated directly in MYOB Acumatica, or the translation of this text will not be imported for messages translated in an external file (for example, in a Microsoft Excel workbook).

 • The special wrapper [a type=ACTION][/a]: This wrapper is used along with messages that the system displays in tables when the table is empty.
 It converts the text into a hyperlink.
 When a user clicks this link, the system performs the action specified in the wrapper (such as clear).
 You should keep this wrapper in the translated text in its initial place to keep the formatting and the action.